USS Hancock (CV-19): Iwo Jima and Okinawa

 Hancock was detached from her task group on 9 April and steamed to Pearl Harbor for repairs.
 She sailed back into action 13 June and attacked Wake Island on 20 June en route to the Philippines.
 Hancock sailed from San Pedro Bay with the other carriers on 1 July and attacked Tokyo airfields on 10 July.
-She continued to operate in Japanese waters until she received confirmation of Japan's capitulation on 15 August 1945 when she recalled her planes from their deadly missions before they reached their targets.
-However planes of her photo division were attacked by seven enemy aircraft over Sagami Wan.
-Three were shot down and a fourth escaped in a trail of smoke.
-Later that afternoon planes of Hancock's air patrol shot down a Japanese torpedo plane as it dived on a British task force.
-Her planes flew missions over Japan in search of prison camps, dropping supplies and medicine, on 25 August.
+She continued to operate in Japanese waters until she received confirmation of Japan's capitulation on 15 August 1945 when she recalled her aircraft from their missions before they reached their targets.
+However aircraft of her photo division were attacked by seven enemy aircraft over Sagami Wan.
+Three were claimed shot down and a fourth damaged.
+Later that afternoon aircraft of Hancock's air patrol shot down a Japanese torpedo plane as it dived on a British task force.
+Her aircraft flew missions over Japan in search of prison camps, dropping supplies and medicine, on 25 August.
 Information collected during these flights led to landings under command of Commodore R. W. Simpson which brought doctors and supplies to all Allied prisoner of war encampments.